Lab-Brat/labbrat.net/content/blog/gsoc2023/final_report.md

 ### Final week
 Added token encryption with Cloud Functions.
-Packaged mobile app with Github Actions and published to Google Play Store (2023-08-27 app review is still ongoing).
+Packaged mobile app with GitHub Actions and published to Google Play Store (2023-08-27 app review is still ongoing).

 Recorded a demo video and